aragubas/UniversalAppPackage/directory_spec.md

 1. `/Binaries/linux_x86-64/app.x86_64`
 1. `/Binaries/windows_x86-64/app.exe`

-## /Assets
+## /Logos

-Contains logos and other assets for displaying in operating system menus and package icon.
+Contains logos for displaying in operating system menus and package icon in file browsers

-### Logos

 There are two valid file types for logos: